Zolang/Zolang/README.md

 raw {'Any text here'}
 ```

-This will tell the compiler to skip the code generation process for "Any text here" and forward it as is to the compilers output
+This will tell the compiler to skip the code generation process for "Any text here" and forward it as is to the compiler's output

 ##### only
 ```only "<flag1>", "<flag2>",... { <code> }```